lindseysim/templatize/README.md

 # Templatizer #

 Basic templating code, similar to Mustache.js.
-It originally started very simplistic before requirements basically made it almost the same functional capacity as Mustache.js.
-On the plus side, it's much lighter, just a little over 100 lines of code.
-What it doesn't do quite as well as Mustache.js is caching template bindings.
+It originally started very simplistic, hence me creating my own version, before snowballing requirements basically made it almost the same functional capacity as Mustache.js.
+On the plus side, it's much lighter, the core code just a little over 100 lines.
+What it doesn't do quite as well as Mustache.js is caching template rendering maps or immediately raising formatting issues.
 So if it's done repeatedly with the same template, Mustache might be faster.

 ## How to Use ##

-Import the source or minified.
+Import the source or minified javascript.
 There is only one function you need to know:

 **`Templatizer.render(html, bindings)`** : Renders template.